-In his former role, he assisted in the planning and execution of a comprehensive strategy to present the Defense budget to the Congress throughout the authorization and appropriation processes.
+In his role as Director of Senate Affairs for the Secretary of Defense, Jack assisted in the planning and execution of a comprehensive strategy to present the Defense budget to the Congress throughout the authorization and appropriation processes.

 Jack also served as Legislative Counsel in the Navy Office of Legislative Affairs from 1988 to 1990.
-There he handled all manpower, personnel, and health care issues and legislation before the Senate and House Armed Services Committees.
-He was responsible for planning hearings and briefings for Members and staff in support of the Department's manpower and health care accounts.
-He developed legislative proposals for presentation to Congress, and traveled with Members and staff in support of Navy programs.
+There, he handled all manpower, personnel and healthcare issues and legislation before the Senate and House Armed Services Committees.
+He was responsible for planning hearings and briefings for members and staff in support of the department's manpower and healthcare accounts.
+Jack developed legislative proposals for presentation to Congress, and traveled with members and staff in support of Navy programs.